che-incubator/che-demos/devfile/script.md

 - Share Devfile
   - Add the devfile to NodeJS application sources
   - Create a workspace with factory by Github URL http://che-che.192.168.99.100.nip.io/f?url=https://github.com/sleshchenko/NodeJS-Sample-App

+##### TODO
+- [ ] Rework Dockerfile of sample application to use CentOS image to avoid permissions issues on OpenShift
+- [ ] Rebuild newer Che images (Che Server, Plugin Registry)
+- [ ] Write introduction
+- [ ] Consider moving "Deploy NodeJS" app to set up phase to have more time on demonstrating Che instead of sample application

+##### Faced issues
+- [x] Che uses not latest version of Che Theia by default.
+Fixed by https://github.com/eclipse/che/pull/13235
+- [x] Plugin Registry was broken.
+Fixed by https://github.com/eclipse/che-plugin-registry/pull/134
+- [ ] Unable to set up entrypoint for application container during generate Devfile phase.
+It's needed to edit generated devfile to make it usable for development.
+Nice to improve this part.
+- [ ] Permissions on OpenShift.
+Application works fine on image that was used initially node:12.0-alpine, but is workspace there are issues because of anyuid.
+- [ ] Wait for mongo with init container.
+There is an issue in workspace if application has init containers that waits for another component, like mongo database.
+This topic should be investigated more.
+Maybe it's good enough just to manually remove init containers is such case.